Carolyn is a homesteader and avid prepper. She loves to learn new ways to be more self-sufficient and share her ideas with others.

 Every city is different.
 In most large cities in Canada, we cannot have things like chickens in our yards and certainly not goats (even small ones) or any kind of farm animal, save for rabbits.
 Here where I live, the limit is three rabbits.
 Make sure you make due diligence to find out what is permitted and what is not.

 Everything you do inside your home must follow the same principle when you are renting.
 Nothing can be permanent.
-Creativity and organization is key.
+Creativity and organization are key.

 For homeowners in the city: